crazybiocomputing/tinned/README.md

 ## Use

-Run the http-server by typing the following command in the `tinned` directory:
+Run the `http-server` by typing the following command in the `tinned` directory:

 ```bash
 npm run start
 ```

-Then open your favorite browser and type the URL `localhost:8080`.
+Then open your favorite web browser and type the URL `localhost:8080`.
 Try one of the examples located in the folder `examples`.